Welcome to today's edition of the Rush 24-7 podcast.

 What's your position on the release of the documents?

-People are petty, partisan, mean-spirited little leftists who have now they have they've ascended every damn one of them's been Peter principal.
+People are petty, partisan, mean-spirited little leftists who have now, they've ascended.

 Every damn person in this government's Peter principled.